evanhe1/teachla-react-track/week3-first-react-code/README.md

 The `useState` function returns an array of exactly two elements: the state variable (`size`) and a function for updating this variable (`setSize`).
 Note the use of array destructuring to immediately declare these variables.
 The function itself takes a single argument: the initial value of the state variable.
 In our case, `size` will have an initial value of 300.

 Pay special attention to the `setSize` function.
-It is important that we use this function to update the `size` variable, with the new desired value as an argument. **Do not directly assign a new value to `size`** Remember that reassigning the value of a local variable does not trigger a re-render.
+It is important that we use this function to update the `size` variable, with the new desired value as an argument. **Do not directly assign a new value to `size`.** Remember that reassigning the value of a local variable does not trigger a re-render.

 Now let's modify the bodies of the `handleClickInc` and `handleClickDec` functions to use the `setSize` function: